By: Autumn Grace Peterson, Account Associate

-In the last two months alone, a steady stream of mainstream dominance has kept all eyes on the ATL: Migos popped the top of the Billboard Hot 100 with “Bad and Boujee” and the group’s album, C U L T U R E, https://gorasor.com/fat-chicks-dating/.
-Future became the first solo artist in history to release https://gorasor.com/christian-singles-over-55/ on the Billboard 200 in back-to-back weeks.
+In the last two months alone, a steady stream of mainstream dominance has kept all eyes on the ATL: Migos popped the top of the Billboard Hot 100 with “Bad and Boujee” and the group’s album, C U L T U R E, debuted at No. 1 on the Billboard 200 album chart.
+Future became the first solo artist in history to release two albums that debuted at No. 1 on the Billboard 200 in back-to-back weeks.
 Lil Yachty added a major Target endorsement — and the longest commercial aired during the Grammy Awards’ February broadcast — to his portfolio.

 Like rock ‘n roll or other poopoo’d genres of the past, this music reveals something cooking in our culture.
 These lyrics laden in profanity and blatantly saturated in auto-tune frequently draw attention to the underbelly of society.

 Take a look at the nearly ironic design work on the cover of these albums:

 “The Life of Pablo” by Kanye West.
 Although Kanye West would not be considered a trap artist, “The Life of Pablo,” like most of his albums, was experimental and follows similar trends that trap album covers have followed recently.